 Consider starting a journal and keeping track of what you feel.
-This can help you become more mindful and makes positive change easier to achieve.
+This can help you become more mindful and make positive change easier to achieve.

-You will get a better understanding of not only yourself but also more understanding behind what drives your teaching.
+You will get a better understanding of not only yourself but also more understanding of what drives your teaching.
 It will benefit not only your career but also you as a person.

 Frequently Asked Questions About Professional Development Goals